 Our Corporate Partners

-Our corporate partners are extremely diverse in terms of their sector of activity, their culture, their size and their reasons for being a part of the Master of Management program.
-Our Corporate Partners are invited to be active on all fronts within the program: from their active contribution to the strategic goals and management of the program to contributing to the students? learning experience in the classroom to welcoming our graduates and alumni as new recruits in their organisations.
-The relationships with our Corporate Partners are highly valued and is a long term commitment where we seek to maximise the benefits for both students and our corporate stakeholders.
+Our corporate partners are extremely diverse in terms of their sector of activity, organisational culture, size, as well as in terms of their reasons for being a part of the Master of Management program.
+We invite our Corporate Partners to be active in all aspects within the program: from their active contribution to the strategic goals and management of the program to contributing to our students' learning experience in the classroom, to welcoming our graduates and alumni as new recruits in their organisations.
+The relationships that we have with our Corporate Partners are highly valued and is a long term, mutually-beneficial commitment.